-What Does Maine COLA Do?
+What Does Maine Lakes Society Do?

 We are also active with legislative issues.
 In the mid-1970's Maine COLA was influential in obtaining comprehensive legislation regarding dams and water levels, unchanged for centuries, which led to required water levels and better dam safety.
 Maine COLA is a member of the Great Ponds Task Force, charged with developing a package of recommendations which was passed by the Maine 118th Legislature in 1998.
-Supporting legislation for the welfare of our lakes continues to be an important component of Maine COLA.
+Supporting legislation for the welfare of our lakes continues to be an important component of Maine Lakes.

-How is Maine COLA Organized?
+How is Maine Lakes Society Organized?

 A president, vice-president, secretary, treasurer, part-time executive director, and board of directors meet monthly in Augusta.
 These meetings are open to the public.
 Officers and board members are elected at the annual meeting which is held each year in different locations throughout the state.

 Please e-mail us for information on how to support Maine Lakes'activities.